ravi-ivar-7/erp-auto-auth/docs/privacy.md

 ## Security Measures

+### Encryption
+- **AES-GCM Encryption**: All sensitive credentials encrypted using AES-GCM algorithm
+- **Local Key Management**: Encryption keys generated and stored locally on your device
+- **No Plain Text Storage**: Passwords and tokens never stored in plain text
+- **Automatic Decryption**: Data decrypted only when needed for authentication

 ### Access Controls
 - **Local device only** - no remote access possible
 - **Chrome security model** - isolated from other extensions
 - **User authentication** required for sensitive operations
+- **Encrypted storage** - even local data is protected with strong encryption

 ## User Rights